• About PGC

 The point is this: clarity has to come before creativity.

 A lot of coaches fall in love with an offense before they get honest about what that offense produces.
-But your system is only helping you if it consistently creates the shots your team can actually make.
+But your system is only helping you if it consistently creates the shots your team can make.

 That means you need to ask: